 There are a lot of options for choosing which marketplace where you want to sell your dropshipped products.
 Amazon and eBay are always options.
 They have such huge audiences that you should absolutely be selling there.
 If you’d like to also have your own domain, Shopify makes it easy to design and customize a powerful store.
 If you’re building your site with WordPress, WooCommerce is the standard option.
 If you’ve got web development experience, an open source shopping cart like Magento or Zen Cart can provide a powerful and reliable tool for selling online.

 Wherever you decide to set up your shop, remember to remain aware of their restrictions and requirements when it comes to dropshipping.
 Some marketplaces, like Etsy, have audiences that frown on dropshipping.
 It’s your responsibility to know what’s against the rules and what isn’t to avoid having your store suspended.
 The simpler you can make the process, the better your digital nomad lifestyle will be.

-Inventory management software like ours here at ecomdash will integrate with your warehouse and automatically forward your sales orders to your suppliers.
+Dropshipping automation software like ours here at ecomdash will integrate with your supplier and automatically forward your sales orders to your suppliers.
 When the order is filled, we’ll send the tracking information directly to your customer.
-We can also track inventory at your warehouse, so if they sell out of your product, we’ll list it as unavailable wherever you’re selling.
+We can also track inventory for each supplier, so if they sell out of your product, we’ll list it as unavailable wherever you’re selling.
 This prevents overselling, refunds, and angry customers cramping your new digital nomad lifestyle.